Distributed Multi-Agent Reinforcement Learning Based on Graph-Induced Local Value Functions: Distributed RL Based on Local Consensus

-\GJ{\begin{remark} (Optimality Analysis) Theorem \ref{th Lp} (ii) implies the convergence to a stationary point of $J^\delta(\theta)$, which is the smoothed value-function\footnote{\GJ{The reason why we do not analyze the stationary point of $J(\theta)$ is that we did not assume $J(\theta)$ to be differentiable.
+\begin{remark} (Optimality Analysis) Theorem \ref{th Lp} (ii) implies the convergence to a stationary point of $J^\delta(\theta)$, which is the smoothed value function\footnote{The reason why we do not analyze the stationary point of $J(\theta)$ is that we did not assume $J(\theta)$ to be differentiable.
 Since $J^\delta(\theta)$ is close to $J(\theta)$ (as shown in Theorem \ref{th Lp} (i)), an optimal policy for $J^\delta(\theta)$ will be a near-optimal policy for $J(\theta)$.
-If we further assume $J(\theta)$ to have a Lipschitz continuous gradient, then the error of convergence to a stationary point of $J(\theta)$ can be obtained by quantifying the error between $\nabla_\theta J^\delta(\theta)$ and $\nabla_\theta J(\theta)$.}}.
-When the MARL problem satisfies ``gradient domination" and the policy parameterization is complete, convergence to a stationary point will be equivalent to convergence to the global optimum \cite{bhandari2019global,agarwal2021theory}.
+If we further assume $J(\theta)$ to have a Lipschitz continuous gradient, then the error of convergence to a stationary point of $J(\theta)$ can be obtained by quantifying the error between $\nabla_\theta J^\delta(\theta)$ and $\nabla_\theta J(\theta)$.}.
+When the MARL problem satisfies ``gradient domination" and the policy parameterization is complete, a stationary point will always be the global optimum \cite{bhandari2019global,agarwal2021theory}.
 Note that our formulation is general and contains the cases that do not satisfy gradient domination.
-For example, as a special case of our formulation, the linear optimal distributed control problem has many undesired stationary points \cite{feng2019exponential}. \end{remark}} \GJ{\begin{remark}(Sample Complexity Analysis) The sample complexity shown in Theorem \ref{th Lp} is worse than other ZOO-based algorithms in \cite{zhang2021new}, which is mainly caused by the use of one-point zeroth-order oracles and the mild assumption (non-smoothness) on the value-function.
-Since our main focus in this work is the LVF-based distributed approach for a general class of MARL problems, the convergence results under two-point zeroth-order oracles and more restrictive conditions on the objective function will not be provided. \end{remark}} \begin{remark}\GJ{(Influence of Graphs on Convergence Rate)} The convergence result provided in Theorem \ref{th Lp} can be alternatively written as $\frac{1}{K}\sum_{k=0}^{K-1}\mathbb{E}[\|\nabla_{\theta}J^\delta(\theta^k)\|^2]\leq\mathcal{O}(d^{1.5}\epsilon^{-1.5}K^{-0.5})+\epsilon/2$.
-Note that the lower bounds of $K$, $T_e$ and $T_c$ are positively associated with $n_0$, which is the maximal number of agents involved in one LVF.
+For example, as a special case of our formulation, the linear optimal distributed control problem has many undesired stationary points \cite{feng2019exponential}. \end{remark} \begin{remark}(Sample Complexity Analysis) According to Theorem \ref{th Lp}, the sample complexity of Algorithm \ref{alg} is $\mathcal{O}(\frac{n_0^4J_0^4}{\epsilon^5})$, which is worse than other ZOO-based algorithms in \cite[Table 1]{zhang2021new}, which is mainly caused by the use of one-point zeroth-order oracles and the mild assumption (non-smoothness and nonconvexity) on the value function.
+In Section \ref{sec two-point}, we will provide analysis on the advantage of using two-point zeroth-order oracles.
+Note that the lower bounds of $K$, $T_e$ and $T_c$ are all positively associated with $n_0$, which is the maximal number of agents involved in one LVF.
 According to the definition of $\mathcal{I}_i^L$ in (\ref{I_i^L}), $n_l$ is determined by the length of the path starting from cluster $l$ in graph $\mathcal{G}_{SO}$.
-This implies that the convergence rate depends on the maximal length of a path in $\mathcal{G}_{SO}$ and having shorter paths benefits the convergence rate. \end{remark}
+This implies that the convergence rate depends on the maximal length of a path in $\mathcal{G}_{SO}$ and having shorter paths is beneficial for improving sample efficiency and enhancing the convergence rate. \end{remark}